ElArkk/jax-unirep/paper/paper.md

+---
-# Reimplementing Unirep in JAX
+title: Reimplementing Unirep in JAX

-<!-- Things to check are prefixed with %% -->

-## Abstract
+author:
+- name: Eric J. Ma
+  department: Scientific Data Analysis, NIBR Informatics
+  institution: Novartis Institutes for Biomedical Research
+- name: Arkadij Kummer
+  department: Bioreactions Group, Global Discovery Chemistry
+  institution: Novartis Institutes for Biomedical Research
+abstract:

-UniRep is a recurrent neural network model trained on 24 million protein sequences, and has shown utility in protein engineering.
+    UniRep is a recurrent neural network model trained on 24 million protein sequences,
+    and has shown utility in protein engineering.
     The original model, however, has rough spots in its implementation, and a convenient API is not available for certain tasks.
     To rectify this, we reimplemented the model in JAX/NumPy, achieving X-fold speedups in forward pass performance, and implemented a convenient API for specialized tasks.
     In this article, we wish to document our model reimplementation process with the goal of educating others interested in learning how to dissect a deep learning model, and engineer it for robustness and ease of use.
+---

+<!-- Things to check are prefixed with %% -->

+## Abstract

 ## Introduction